FlyingWolFox/cfg-string-generator-multithread/README.md

 ## It's fixable?

 Probably.
 Making the thread use bulk queuing and dequeuing should speed things up.
-In the case on dual container maybe use less moving/copying would improve performance, using more memory probably, but maybe the queues can be faster than a good version of this (it's teh case on the single threaded version).
+In the case on dual container maybe use less moving/copying would improve performance, using more memory probably, but maybe the queues can be faster than a good version of this (it's the case on the single threaded version).
+I may return and fix this someday

 ## Contributing

 If you want to try fix this yourself, the speed/memory test suit is ready.
 This repo contains both single and multi threaded code, but the first isn't synced with its repo and is, possibly, outdated.
-The code here is unpolished (actually I didn't test if the the multi threaded code generates correctly, but the output right).
+The code here is unpolished (actually I didn't test if the multi threaded code generates correctly, but the output looks right).
 If you made a better version of this, feel free to make a pull request